Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/test.typ

     radius: 3.2,
     data-type: "trials",
     (
-      ("Passes", 16, green),
+      ("Passes", 20, green),
-      ("Failures", 4, red),
+      // ("Failures", 0, red),
     ),
   ),
 )

 == Conclusion
-We are satisfied with the results.
-We suspect that the robot failed to score on the neutral wall stake in 4 of the trials because the driver did not align the robot properly.
-In the future, we plan to attach a guide to the redirect mechanism to help the driver position the robot for neutral wall stake scoring.
+We are happy with how efficient the ladybrown is at collecting rings.
+This is a much better result from the redirect mechanism.

-= Redirecting (Control)
+= Scoring (Control)
 == Background
-The redirect mechanism works by intaking a ring past a certain height.
-Then, the robot reverses the intake's direction, and the ring is redirected into the four-bar.
-Since this is a complicated maneuver, this section will require the most troubleshooting.
-Additionally, how efficient the robot is at redirecting the rings directly correlates to the redirect mechanism's scoring capabilities, making this test important.
+The ladybrown functions by grabbing a ring directly from the apex of the intake to score it onto the wall stake.
+We chose to build the ladybrown because of its speed in scoring rings onto the wall stakes, and we estimate it will take approximately three seconds to score a ring onto a wall stake.

 == Hypothesis
-The robot will be able to redirect the rings into the redirect mechanism 80% of the time.
-Additionally, the redirect mechanism will take at most 5 seconds to redirect a ring.
++ The robot will be able to score rings onto the wall stakes 80% of the time.
++ The ladybrown will take at most 3 seconds to redirect a ring.

 #grid(
   columns: (3fr, 7fr),